Hackt1vator/stormra1n/readme.md

 python3 stormra1n.py
 <h3 align"center">Press: prepareCert ios 15-16
 <h3 align"center">To bypass the device click bypass and enter the URL for the activator.php

+# bypass on Linux

+<h3 align"center">download applera1n and unzip it
+<h3 align"center">Connect your iphone
+<h3 align"center">Open a terminal and run sudo systemctl stop usbmuxd then run sudo usbmuxd -f -p
+<h3 align"center">Open a new terminal window and cd to the directory that applera1n was downloaded to.(do not close the old terminal)
+<h3 align"center">Run bash install.sh
+<h3 align"center">Now make the same as the bypass for macos from step 6

 # Credits